-To achieve the objectives set for this project and ensure a good dissemination of its results, special attention will be given to the creation of a network of activities.
-The partners of the RURALIZATION project will get in touch with associations and related projects and create synergies with the key actors in the field of rural development.
+To achieve the objectives set for this project and ensure a good dissemination of its results, special attention is given to the creation of a network of activities.
+The partners of the RURALIZATION project get in touch with associations and related projects and create synergies with the key actors in the field of rural development.